gabrielamelof/gabrielamelof/README.md

-# Hi, my name is Gabriela!
-Welcome to my GitHub profile.😁
+# Hi, my name is Gabriela! 😁
+Welcome to my GitHub profile.

 ***

-## About Me 🙋‍♀️
+## 🙋‍♀️ About Me

-- I´m a FullStack Developer 💻
+- 💻 I'm a FullStack Developer
-- I´m a Digital Solutions apprentice at Bosch 💪
+- 💪 I'm a Digital Solutions Apprentice at Bosch.
-- I like to learn and practice technology ✍
+- 🎓 Currently studying Systems Analysis and Development (1st semester)
+- 🌟 Passionate about technology, innovation, and building impactful solutions

+***
+## 📊 GitHub Stats

 <div>
 <a href="https://github.com/gabrielamelof">